dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 end
 {% endhighlight %}

-Now we will load Lua script from our Python code with `script_load` command and then execute `evalsha` passing in the arguments.
+We will load Lua script from our Python code with `script_load` command and then execute `evalsha` passing in the arguments.

 {% highlight python %}
 import redis